miklevin/MikeLev.in/_posts/2023-05-03-rappelling-down-the-rabbit-hole-x-marks-the-spot.md

 Text is powerful.
 Standardized text through standardized UIs that allow standard muscle memory to develop and exist over a standard lifetime is most powerful.
 And currently really only emacs, vi and their variations and descendants meet that criteria.

 A long trail of dead wizards, witches and the familiar dead bodies of TextMate, Sublime Text, Atom and their like tell us so.
+So either prepare to have the reset button pressed on you every 2 to 5 years, having to relearn, relearn, relearn just to remain a Freshman, or learn the deep and powerful magic of emacs and vi to enter the ranks of the Senior Wizards and Witches.
+And be careful when summoning demons.
+Be sure to attach good rappelling ropes to yourself before lowering down into that rabbit hole.
+There be Balrogs down there and you're not always going to emerge the White Wizard.
+That's just fantasy, silly.